 Step 4: Drape your fabric over the second tension rod with most of the fabric draping over the back of the rod.

 Step 5: Create the bottom fold of your roman shade and drape it over the rod.
 You can even do this at 7am while trying desperately to catch the morning light–while still in your bathrobe–hoping that the camera has completely missed your rolled-up sleeves. #fail #donotjudgeme

 Step 6: Pull the back of the fabric forward and fold it over to create your top pleat.

 Fluff until you are happy with the look.

 Step 7: Enjoy!
-You just finished off two windows in a matter of minutes!
+You just dressed two windows in a matter of minutes!

-If I want privacy, I can let them down and just fold them back up when I want light.
+If I want privacy, I can let the fabric down and just fold it back up when I want light.
 It’s a fantastic non-permanent and non-damaging solution for window treatments.
 I like to change my curtains several times a year, so this provides an ideal solution for me.

 Feel free to pin this idea to save for later or to share with your followers!
 You might also enjoy the related posts below.